3 min read

 1. Change the Mindset

 Are your nurse leaders viewing rounding as just another task to complete?
-Rounding forces our caregivers to make changes in their approach and habits – going outside the comfort zone3.
-It’s important for their leaders to show them the way to organize their staff differently, with patient rounding as part of the patient experience strategy.
-Understanding the importance and rationale behind purposeful rounding is key for staff engagement4.
+Rounding forces our caregivers to make changes in their approach and habits – going outside the comfort zone.3 It’s important for their leaders to show them the way to organize their staff differently, with patient rounding as part of the patient experience strategy.
+Understanding the importance and rationale behind purposeful rounding is key for staff engagement.

 2. Change the Approach